ivelin-web/buildla/DEPLOYMENT.md

 1. Edit the CSS in your embedded code
 2. Update colors, fonts, sizes to match your brand
 3. Save changes in Squarespace

-## Support

-If you encounter issues:

-1. Check the troubleshooting section above
-2. Review Vercel function logs for errors
-3. Verify OpenAI API key and credits
-4. Contact support with specific error messages

 **Deployment complete!** Your AI chat widget should now be live on your Squarespace website.